sinafeizi/M.Sc.-Main-Thesis-Codes-and-Files/README.md

 all_pairings_706_lines.txt -> this is a demonstration on how all pairings in an instance look.

-get_all_examples.py -> this script extracts all 12 instances of the problem.
+get_all_examples.py -> this script extracts all 12 instances of the problem from the main data file.

 small_1.txt -> contains the flights of the 1st small instance.